Nuggets871/tp4-node-js/README.md

 You can use either a local MongoDB installation or MongoDB Atlas.

-### Local MongoDB

-1. Make sure MongoDB is installed and running on your machine
-2. The application will connect to the local database by default

 ### MongoDB Atlas

 1. Create an account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)